Canadian BIBFRAME Readiness Task Force

 - Assesses the understanding of and readiness for BIBFRAME transition in libraries in Canada

-- Makes recommendations for how CMSC-CNCM and CFLA-FCAB and ASTED can support Canadian libraries’ transition to BIBFRAME.
+- Makes recommendations for how CMSC-CNCM and CFLA-FCAB and FMD can support Canadian libraries’ transition to BIBFRAME.

 Documentation will include:

 - A plain-language description of BIBFRAME and its potential impact on Canadian libraries;

 - A survey of the Canadian library community to gauge the community’s understanding of BIBFRAME;